couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

         // number of re-balances active for this index rebalances    []Rebalance

-        rollback      Rollback
     }

     // TopologyProvider interface will encapsulate the partition algorithm and
     // required data structures.
 More APIs will be defined to educate the
     // algorithm about load distribution, rebalances etc..
     //
-    // A `Type` implementing this interface will be embedded inside index-topology
+    // A concrete `Type` implementing this interface will be embedded inside
-    // structure and replicated across routers and indexers. `Type` depend on the
+    // index-topology structure and replicated across routers and indexers.
-    // choice of partition algorithm.
-    type TopologyProvider interface {
+    // `Type` depend on the choice of partition algorithm. type TopologyProvider interface {
         // For given key-version identify the logical partition in which the
         // key is located.